yffenim/effy/index.md

 - journalism, esp Svetlana Alexievich
 - trauma and mental health
 - addiction
-- kinesiology & athletic grit
-- neuroscience and power of using movement to address addiction, mental health, trauma
-- neurodiversity
-- scheduling for circadian rthymns that are longer than 24 hours
-- cybersecurity/privacy rights
-- network forensics, esp wireshark
-- AI ethics
-- software development
-- design principles, best practices, or prefered stacks for react/react-native
-- Google's research into behavioural modification
-- "The Age of Surveillance Capitalism" By Zubuff (https://we.riseup.net/assets/533560/Zuboff%2C+Shoshana.The+Age+of+Surveillance+Capitalism.2019.pdf)
-- effective altruism
-- existential risk
 - distraction as status quo
 - narcissism not as self-obsession/vanity but acts of apathy
 - contemporary art